joshbegley/nyt-latest/README.md

 `He wrote 31 books, often drawing on his experiences as a pro football publicist, a foreign correspondent and a gun-toting spokesman for the N.Y.P.D.`\
 https://www.nytimes.com/2026/05/26/nyregion/robert-daley-dead.html

-**Judge Lets Stand a Florida House Map That Could Add 4 Republican Seats**\
+**Judge Allows Florida House Map That Could Add 4 Republican Seats**\
-`The plaintiffs had argued that the map violated a state ban on partisan gerrymandering that the state’s voters passed in 2010.`\
+`The plaintiffs had sought a temporary restraining order, arguing that the map violated a state ban on partisan gerrymandering that voters passed in 2010.`\
 https://www.nytimes.com/2026/05/26/us/florida-congress-map-redistricting.html

 **A Cod Boat, a Coast Guard Flight and a Lot of Debate About the E.U.**\